READ THE ADDITIONAL RULES YOU MUST FOLLOW DUE TO COVID-19! CLICK ON THE LINK BELOW!!

 THERE ARE ADDITIONAL RULES NOT LISTED IN THIS DOCUMENT REGARDING COVID-19 PROTECTION AND PROCEDURES THAT CAN BE FOUND AT OUR WEBSITE.
 BE SURE YOUR TEAM HAS READ AND UNDERSTAND THESE SPECIAL RULES BEFORE COMMITTING TO PLAY/PAY.

-We reserve the right to make changes or adjustments to the rules at the tourney site depending on location, teams, captains’ vote, etc. Our tournaments are friendly, social, and competitive, and players are expected to conduct themselves in an appropriate manner and have fun!
+USAV Rules are generally followed unless listed otherwise.
+We reserve the right to make changes or adjustments to the rules at the tourney site depending on location, teams, captains’ vote, etc. Our Tourneys are friendly, social, and competitive, and players are expected to conduct themselves in an appropriate manner.

 WARNING!
 Risk of injury/death from flying objects, equipment, or players incidental to the sport of volleyball may occur at this event.
 Attend at your own risk (includes players and spectators) as we have no liability.
 Please pay close attention to your surroundings and be on alert at all times, especially during active play.

 LOCATION: All our tourneys are located at Mission Concepcion Sports Park (MCSP), 714 E. Theo, San Antonio, TX.
 We usually start as close to 8AM as possible.
 MCSP charges a $5 parking fee per vehicle, cash only.
 Those aged 60 years or up can obtain a parking pass waiver from us but we need to know at least a couple days AHEAD of time!
 The facility does NOT allow outside food or drinks nor a tent/tailgate setup in their parking lot, they have a concession stand.
 Random bag searches are performed.